sgmurphy/wordpress-plugins/automatic-translator-addon-for-loco-translate/readme.txt

 4. Now edit any plugin or theme language file using the Loco build-in editor, you will find an auto translator button at the top to quickly translate all translatable strings with one click using Yandex Translate Widget.

-5. If you want to use Google Translate Widget or DeepL Doc Translator then you need to purchase [premium license key](https://locoaddon.com/addon/loco-automatic-translate-premium-license-key/).
-The pro version also provides better translations using DeepL and Google's advanced machine translation technology.
+5. If you want to use Google Translate Widget, DeepL Doc Translator or ChatGPT for translation then you need to purchase [premium license key](https://locoaddon.com/addon/loco-automatic-translate-premium-license-key/).
+The pro version also provides better translations using DeepL, Google and AI's advanced machine translation technology.

 == Frequently Asked Questions ==